What is copy, and why should you care?

 We don’t just write.

-Well, okay, if you want to split hairs, we write.
-We make words appear on the page.
-That’s what’s hard for most people, and it’s what we wake up wanting to do.
+Eventually, we make words appear on the page.
+It’s what we wake up wanting to do.

 Teamwork!